AndySomogyi/sbmlsolver/wrappers/Python/doc/index.rst

 simulation and plot the results::

    import roadrunner
-   import roadrunner.testing
    rr = roadrunner.RoadRunner()
-   rr.load(roadrunner.testing.get_data('feedback.xml'))
+   rr.load("mymodel.xml")
    result = rr.simulate()
    roadrunner.plot(result)

+Looking for a model to start with?
+We included a couple with libRoadRunner, see :ref:`loading-models`.

-The result is a standard numpy array which may be plotted using `matplotlib
+.. note:: The result is a structured numpy array which cannot be plotted using `matplotlib <http://matplotlib.org/>`_ directly.
+See :ref:`plotting-data` for help in plotting.
-<http://matplotlib.org/>`_.

 Now read the tutorials to learn more about the capabilities of RoadRunner.

 Contents: